 TL 9000 Performance Data Reports (PDRs) are the best information available to TL 9000 registrants for comparing their performance to the industry.
 They are available in two forms: Monthly PDRs and Annual PDRs.

 The monthly PDRs are compiled from mandatory monthly data submissions from all TL 9000 certified registrations, as required by the TL 9000 quality management system.
 They can be obtained as shown on the access page.
-QuEST Forum's TL 9000 Administrator, the University of Texas at Dallas, manages the database, oversees operations and produces the PDRs.
+TIA-BPC's TL 9000 Administrator, the University of Texas at Dallas, manages the database, oversees operations and produces the PDRs.

 The monthly TL 9000 PDRs are calculated according to the algorithms described in detail in the calculations paper in English and also in Japanese.

 The annual PDRs are compiled from the same data used in the monthly PDRs and are calculated once each year in late February.
 They can be obtained as shown on the access page.
 The annual PDR data is the derived from all data submitted from TL 9000 certified registrations submitted over the previous year.
 The outputs include the average value for each measurement, calculated as defined in the Measurements Handbook, over the entire year.
 It also includes the number of data points that entered the calculation.
 In addition the Best-in-Class value from a single registration from December of the previous year is also included.